hannataera/MyPowerBIRepo/README.md

 # MyPowerBIRepo
-This repo (folder) is used to save PBI repo
+This repo (folder) is used to save PBI repo files and  also otgher BI related JSON files